Antony1247/RL_Platooning_using_SUMO/README.md

 | Platoon 1   | V201           | 18.2            | 4.8                         |
 | Platoon 1   | V202           | 18.5            | 5.4                         |
 | Platoon 1   | V203           | 18.7            | 6.0                         |

-These values demonstrate how vehicles are grouped into cohesive units based on their dynamic attributes, enabling efficient and safe platooning behavior.

 ---